-\Community resides within the northern Alberta study area and the NADC region but is not presently a member of a REDA.
+^{}Community resides within the northern Alberta study area and the NADC region but is not presently a member of a REDA.

-Figure 14 - REDI region.
+Figure 14 - PREDA region.

-The region is home to approximately 23,000 residents.
-Table 7 provides a breakdown by municipality (rural and urban), and First Nation as well as five-year population growth trends and compound annual growth rates (CAGRs).
-Twenty-eight percent of the region's residents live on First Nations reserves.
+The region is home to approximately 147,000 residents.63 Table 7 provides a breakdown by municipal (rural and urban), First Nation, and Métis Settlement as well as five-year population growth trends and compounded annual growth rates (CAGRs).